 After obtaining your medical history and performing a physical examination, your doctor will recommend some tests.
 An electroencephalogram (EEG) is done to look for abnormal electrical activity in the brain.
 Other tests may include blood tests and lumbar puncture.
 A CT scan of the head or MRI may be recommended.

 The treatment includes lifestyle changes, anticonvulsant medications, and in some selected cases, surgery.
-Surgery is needed if the epilepsy is due to tumour, bleeding in the brain, abnormal blood vessels and for some kinds of congenital abnormalities of the brain
+Surgery is needed if the epilepsy is due to tumor, bleeding in the brain, abnormal blood vessels, and for some kinds of congenital abnormalities of the brain

 No, if you had one episode of seizure, it does not mean you have epilepsy.
 Seizures can happen for other reasons as well.
 Some reasons include low blood sugar, high fever, and withdrawal from alcohol or drug.

 Most people with epilepsy do not die from it.
 But the risk is higher in some cases such as brain tumor or stroke, falls or injuries, and seizures that last more than 5 minutes (status epilepticus).
 Very rarely, there are cases of sudden unexpected death in epilepsy (SUDEP).

 Having a normal delivery is a dream for most patients.
 But due to some reasons if…

 Stage 4 cancer does not mean the end of the world.
 Cancer which spread to the peritoneum…